πŸš€ New: Automate your social media posting with AI agents β†’πŸš€ Automate posting with AI agents β†’

 2026 Trends for Each Platform

-• TikTok Shop dominance: $20B+ projected sales, live commerce going global
+• TikTok Shop dominance: $20B+ projected US sales in 2026, live commerce going global.
+Now ~25% of revenue for top-performing US TikTok Shop merchants.

 The regulatory factor